 Councillor Fowler declared a non-pecuniary interest in item 6 (Health Provision Changes - Local Roles and Responsibilities) stating that the presenter, the GP Executive Lead (WLCCG), was known to him through a business association with that presenter's wife.

 169. MINUTES

-RESOLVED: That the minutes of the meeting of the Corporate and Environmental Overview and Scrutiny Committee held on 5 December 2013 be received as a correct record and signed by the Chairman.
+RESOLVED: That the minutes of the meeting of the Corporate and Environmental received as a correct record and signed by the Chairman.